One Year with our Marina Manager

-We are delighted to celebrate Luke Machin’s first anniversary as manager of Berthon Lymington Marina.
+We are delighted to celebrate our Marina manager, Luke Machin’s, first anniversary as manager of Berthon Lymington Marina.

 Working closely with his team of Dockmasters, Luke has implemented a rotating schedule to look after the marina and Berthon’s extensive facilities through the UK’s quarantine; so we caught up with him via email at the end of April.

 A local to Lymington, Luke has held a number of varied roles across the Solent.
 Starting his career as a lifeguard in the US, Luke moved back to the UK where he joined WightLink ferries.
 After transiting the Solent many times, Luke took a position within the Lymington Harbour Commissioners office learning much more about the river and surrounding area.
 A 7-year stint at MDL Marinas cemented Luke’s management and operational skills, before his latest move to managing Berthon’s 5* marina.